BurntSushi/quickcheck/README.md

 signatures for implementing the `Shrink` trait.
 More than that, the code to produce these iterators is maddeningly complex, since the state for iteration must be tracked explicitly.
-In fact, it was so complex that I gave up on writing a lazy iterator for shrinking vectors, which is arguable the most important place for laziness.
+In fact, it was so complex that I gave up on writing a lazy iterator for shrinking vectors, which is arguably the most important place for laziness.

 I want laziness, but if I can't find a way to reduce the complexity of writing